 According to BeYou, “when children and young people learn to self-manage their emotions, they feel more confident, capable and in control.
 They have stronger relationships, are more able to pay attention, learn new things, and cope better with daily life’s normal stresses and disappointments.”

-If a child has poor social and emotional regulation skills, they may react by throwing tantrums, acting inappropriately, crying or screaming or shouting.
 This can cause issues at home, school and in social settings.
-Teaching self-regulation skills and techniques with aid in easing their way and thriving in a complex world.
+Social and emotional regulation products help aid children into easing their way and thriving in a socially complex world.

 Why is social & emotional regulation so important?

-Embracing social and emotional regulation will help your child learn the skills and competencies to manage their behaviour, relationships, and emotions.Â
+Learning social and emotional regulation techniques will enable skills and competencies to manage behaviour, relationships and emotional reactions.

 - Being resilient

-- Coping
+- Coping with stress

 - Making friends